|

 Using MD simulations and trajectory analysis to infer

-Allosteric networks in the CAP-cAMP system (where the cAMP
+Allosteric networks in the CAP-cAMP system (where the

-ligand binds to CAP protein, leading to allosteric
+cAMP ligand binds to CAP protein, leading to allosteric

 orientation changes and finally, transcription).
 Current

-progress includes uncovering of three prospective networks
+progress includes uncovering of three prospective

-using
+networks using

 AlloReverse.
-Future plans include using State-space models to learn
+Future plans include using State-space models to

-the dynamics of protein-ligand interactions, and finding a
+learn the dynamics of protein-ligand interactions, and

-generalizable method for allosteric discovery.
-This work
+finding a generalizable method for allosteric discovery.

 Soumya De